dotnet/docs-maui/docs/fundamentals/accessibility.md

 - `Hint`, of type `string`, which is similar to `Description`, but provides additional context such as the purpose of a control.
 For more information, see [Hint](#hint).
 - `HeadingLevel`, of type `SemanticHeadingLevel`, which enables an element to be marked as a heading to organize the UI and make it easier to navigate.
 For more information, see [Heading levels](#heading-levels).

-These attached properties set platform accessibility values so that a screen reader can speak about the element. <!-- For more information about attached properties, see [Attached properties]().-->
+These attached properties set platform accessibility values so that a screen reader can speak about the element.
+For more information about attached properties, see [Attached properties](~/fundamentals/attached-properties.md).
 ### Description

 The `SemanticProperties.Description` attached property represents a short, descriptive `string` that a screen reader uses to announce an element.
 This property should be set for elements that have a meaning that's important for understanding the content or interacting with the user interface.
 Setting this property can be accomplished in XAML: